 I have long since re-evaluated the UROG doctrine taught there and now believe instead the Trinity is indeed what the Bible teaches about the nature of God and Jesus.
 This article documents a significant step in that re-evaluation for me.
 It shows how Don Barnett falsely supported his version of Oneness doctrine from history.
 (He also used scriptural arguments, of course, and I also believe that those were misleading and false, but in this article I want to focus only on the way he used history to support his doctrine.
 I think that a dishonest use of the historical record is an obvious indicator of weaknesses in other parts of one's argument.)

-Advocates of Oneness doctrine are usually somewhat dismissive of the history of doctrine.
-They will tell you the reason is that they base their teaching purely on the Bible and therefore regard church history as irrelevant.
-However, since they are also aware that over the history of the church their doctrine of the nature of God has not had many adherents compared to the doctrine of the Trinity, they have been led right back into offering versions of church history why this has come to be so.
-Because these versions, which have to do with the ways in which the early church began to entrench itself in ritual and hierarchy, were initially plausible to me, I for many years accepted them even though, coming from an academic background (I was working on a history degree at the University of Washington when I decided to go to Bible college instead), I was aware that these versions of church history were not very adequately presented.
-I chose not to think too much about this at the time.
+Oneness advocates are usually somewhat dismissive of the history of doctrine.
+They will tell you the reason is that they base their doctrine purely on the Bible and therefore regard church history as irrelevant.
+However, since they are also aware that theirs has not been the dominant doctrine of the nature of God in the historic church, they have been led into teaching their own distinctive version of history that explains, in their minds, why this has come to be so.
+Because that version of history was initially plausible to me, I accepted it for many years even though I was aware, coming from an academic background (I was working on a history degree at the University of Washington when I decided to go to Bible college instead), that the historical arguments used to support it were not very adequately presented.
+I chose not to think too much about that at the time.
 I believed that the overall theory was sound even if those who presented it were not overly detailed in their knowledge of history and disregarded scholarly conventions when they wrote about it.

 Below is the third section from the document I mentioned at the start of this article.
 It concerns the historical movement called Modalistic Monarchianism, which the pastor of our church believed was very close to the true, Biblical doctrine of the nature of God.
 In another part of the document, he defines it as the doctrine “that God is one person in three manifestations.”
 The document is titled “HISTORY OF THE DOCTRINE CONCERNING THE NATURE OF GOD IN THE EARLY CENTURIES OF CHRISTIANITY,” and carries the heading “Chapter Two”, so it is apparently part of an intended book on Oneness, though I am not aware that such a book was ever published.
 The entire document as we received it in class was thirty-five pages long, and though the copy I have is undated, I received it in the spring of 1981 when I took the class Introduction to the Unfolding Revelation of God at Community Chapel Bible College.
 (Curiously enough, about a year ago I ran across the same document posted on the Internet.
 I did not save the URL, but somebody from a Oneness church in the South, if I remember correctly, had posted it on their Web site as a good Oneness historical resource, though they did not credit the source.)